Table of Contents

 In many states, people need to be over the age of 18 to purchase Benadryl, but in others, legislators are late to enact measures keeping teens and younger people from abusing this medication.

-People will tend to take Benadryl as a nightly sleep aid, not realizing that this can turn into a full-blown addiction.
-It’s surely not recommended to take Benadryl nightly.
+People may misuse Benadryl as a nightly sleep medication, not realizing that this can turn into a full-blown addiction.
+Benadryl is not an approved sleep aid.

 What to Do If You Think You’re Addicted to Benadryl

 Benadryl withdrawal symptoms will likely start 48 hours after stopping the medication.
-The withdrawals will peak between 3 – 5 days and subside at about 7 days.
-While withdrawals from Benadryl will likely not be as severe as the withdrawals from opioids, nonetheless, they can be quite uncomfortable.
+Withdrawal will peak between 3 – 5 days and subside at about 7 days.
+While Benadryl withdrawals are typically less severe than opioid withdrawals, they can still be quite uncomfortable.

-Withdrawal side effects from Benadryl include dizziness, anxiety, insomnia, nausea, sweating and confusion.
+Withdrawal symptoms of Benadryl abuse include dizziness, anxiety, blurred vision, motion sickness, insomnia, nausea, sweating, increased heart rate, and confusion.
 Everyone will have a different experience in their withdrawal from Benadryl depending on the amount and length of usage.

-Many are surprised to hear that Benadryl can be so addictive.
-As a consumer in this day and age, it is so important to realize the potential risks of even the most seemingly benign over–the–counter medications.
-While a given medication can serve a purpose, at the same time it can have negative effects too.
+Many are surprised to hear that Benadryl can be so addictive [2].
+As a consumer in this day and age, it is essential to realize the potential risks of even seemingly benign over–the–counter medications.
+While a given medication can serve a purpose, it can have negative effects, too.

 If you think you are addicted to Benadryl, reach out and ask for help.
 The addiction risk surrounding Benadryl may seem unreal to many as it is such a commonly seen medication – but science tells us otherwise!
 Benadryl addiction is real and much more common than we may think.
 Like any addiction, it is progressive, and a higher and higher dose will be needed to have its effect.